epfl-radio-astro/pypeline/docs/install/index.rst

 Python packages
 ===============

 The following Python packages need to be installed.
-Wrt to a manual installation, we advise the user to create a Python virtual environment for those.
+With respect to a manual installation, we advise the user to create a Python virtual environment to encompass them (see :ref:`ref-manual-installation`).

 .. hlist::
    :columns: 3